 Payments to your ex-spouse will begin the first of the month following receipt of an acceptable DBO.
-MPERS will only divide retirement benefit payments paid after receipt of the certified DBO.

 The DBO will automatically terminate upon the death of either party.
-If you are predeceased by your ex-spouse, your benefit will increase by the amount otherwise payable to the ex-spouse on the first of the month following the death of your ex-spouse.
+If you are predeceased by your exspouse, your benefit will increase by the amount otherwise payable to the exspouse.